 The Career of a Guitarist

-One theory which is very trendy nowadays states that it takes 10.000 hours of intelligent practice (approximately 10 years) to excel in any chosen discipline.
+One theory that is very trendy nowadays states that it takes 10.000 hours of intelligent practice (approximately 10 years) to excel in any chosen discipline.
 Yes, 10.000 hours.
 It is very likely that every great musician you know had to go through this 10 years incubation period and you are no exception.
-Yes, Mozart was being tutored by his dad from a very early age, and composed his first great works at the age of 21... he had already accumulated 18 years of work by the time he became a star.
-Therefore, the myth that talent was the only ingredient in the Mozart success story, is just that, a myth.
-He had a spark of talent that the right teachers, surroundings and hard work sculpted in the colossal figure we know today.
+Yes, Mozart was tutored by his father Leopold from a very early age, and composed his first great works at the age of 21... he had already accumulated 18 years of work by the time he became a star.
+Therefore, the myth that talent was the only ingredient in Mozart's success story, is just that, a myth.
+He had a spark of talent that the right teachers, surroundings, and hard work sculpted into the colossal figure we know today.
 A very similar example of this type of growth is golfer Tiger Wood.
-His father Earl coached him from the tender age of 4 months, had his first official golf lessons at 4 and by the time he was 21 he was wearing his first green jacket at the Augusta Golf Master.
+His father Earl coached him from the tender age of 4 months, had his first official golf lessons at 4, and by the time he was 21 he was wearing his first green jacket at the Augusta Golf Master.
 He too had accumulated 17 years of practice by the time he was 21.
-Yes, no miracle stories dear friend...just the right circumstances, coaches and a lot of hard work.
-Below, Glenn Gould, Bach greatest piano interpreter ever, talks about why he said NO to a concert career.
+Yes, no miracle stories dear friend...just the right circumstances, coaches, and a lot of hard work.
+Below, Glenn Gould, Bach's greatest piano interpreter ever, talks about why he said NO to a concert career.

 DO I HAVE IT?